Arxero/angular-ngrx-course/README.md

 ## Angular Ngrx Course

-This repository contains the code of the [Angular Ngrx Course](https://angular-university.io/course/angular-ngrx-course).
+This repository contains the step by step code of the [Angular Ngrx Course](https://angular-university.io/course/angular-ngrx-course).

 # To Run the Development Backend Server